pranayrp/portfolio/pranayfinalproject2.md

 https://carnegiemellon.shorthandstories.com/netflix-engagement-report/index.html

-Note: While I the flow shall mostly stay constant, I shall be making quite some changes to the color and look of the website.
+Note: While the flow shall mostly stay constant, I shall be making quite some changes to the color and look of the website.

 # User Research Protocol